 - Leakage and diversion of food grains during transportation.

-Technology Based reforms: End to end computerization would bring in transparency in the whole process.
+End-to-end computerization would bring transparency to the whole process.
 It would help to prevent leakages and diversion of food grains to a great extent.

-The different types reforms undertaken by different states are:
+The different types of reforms undertaken by different states are:

-- Computerized Fair Price Shops: FPS automated by installing ‘Point of Sale’device to swap the ration card.
+- Computerized Fair Price Shops: FPS automated by installing ‘Point of Sale’ to swap the ration card.
 It authenticates the beneficiaries and records the quantity of subsidized grains given to a family.

-- DBT: Under the Direct Benefit Transfer scheme, cash is transferred to the beneficiaries’ account in lieu of foodgrains subsidy component.
+- DBT: Under the Direct Benefit Transfer scheme, cash is transferred to the beneficiaries’ account instead of the foodgrains subsidy component.
 They will be free to buy food grains from anywhere in the market.
-For taking up this model, pre-requisites for the States/UTs would be to complete digitization of beneficiary data and seed Aadhaar and bank account details of beneficiaries.
+For taking up this model, prerequisites for the States/UTs would be to complete the digitization of beneficiary data and seed the Aadhaar and bank account details of beneficiaries.
 It is estimated that cash transfers alone could save the exchequer Rs.30,000 crore every year.

 - Use of GPS technology: Use of Global Positioning System (GPS) technology to track the movement of trucks carrying foodgrains from state depots to FPS which can help to prevent diversion.